Accessibility Scanner Guide

 D. General Behaviour & Output

 • Generate Tickets in Report ๐ŸŽŸ๏ธ: A powerful workflow enhancement.
 When checked, the final HTML report will include a "View Ticket" button for each issue.
 Clicking it opens a modal with detailed, pre-formatted information designed to be copied directly into issue trackers like Jira or Azure DevOps.
-Each ticket includes a title, description, impact, standards, code snippets, and reproduction steps.

 • Enable Element Screenshots ๐Ÿ“ธ: